harnettd/midterm-project-machine-learning/README.md

 Because it performed well, we chose the SVM model for fine tuning and deployment.

-For cross validation, we were unable to use built-in Scikit-Learn modules as they would have led to leakage.
+For cross validation, we were unable to use built-in Scikit-Learn classes as they would have led to data leakage.
 The issue again comes back to the feature "median home price by postal code" which, of course, is an aggregation.
 Aggregating over the entire dataset would lead to leakage between training and validation data subsets.
 Instead, we partitioned the data into five training-validation folds, and, *within each training fold,* engineered the median-home-price in question.

 For hyperparameter tuning, we looped over a collection of hyperparameter settings and computed R-squared scores for each training-validation fold.
 Averaging over the five scores gave us an aggregate score for the hyperparameter collection in question.
 Finally, we chose the model with highest average R-squared and pickled it to file for the sake of posterity.